Blackrocks Brewery: Taproom

-Blackrocks Brewery's customer-facing location is in a pair of former houses at 420 and 424 North Third Street in Marquette, Michigan.
+Blackrocks Brewery's customer-facing location is at 420 and 424 North Third Street in Marquette, Michigan.
 A fence running along the back edge of the taproom's property incorporates used skis, including some donated by patrons of the brewery.

-Blackrocks started in 424 North Third Street, a 2100 sqft Victorian-style house that was over a hundred years old when the brewery opened.
+Blackrocks started in 424 North Third, a 2100 sqft Victorian-style house that was over a hundred years old when the brewery opened.
 It was described by the Star Tribune in 2020 as looking like an "out-of-place ski chalet".
 The location featured two floors for customers and a large patio available year-round, with fire pits installed for use during Marquette's cold winters.

 On Blackrocks' first day of operation, Manson and Langlois sold all the beer they had brewed.
-That soon became a common occurrence, so the two quickly expanded Blackrocks' brewing capacity and added a patio to expand the small customer-serving area of the establishment.
+That soon became a common occurrence, so the two quickly added to Blackrocks' brewing capacity and added a patio to expand the small customer-serving area of the establishment.
 In 2017, they expanded that patio to 37x28 ft.
 In wintertime, the establishment erected temporary igloo-shaped outdoor structures to increase its available seating.
 During the COVID-19 pandemic, when people were forbidden from congregating indoors, they added campfires and tents.

 As Blackrocks' popularity grew, the taproom's small size limited the brewery's patronage, particularly in winter.
 In February 2020, Blackrocks announced that it had purchased the property next door at 420 North Third Street.
-This mixed-use building had previously hosted apartments and three businesses.
+This mixed-use building had previously hosted apartments behind a brick-clad addition with three businesses.
 Blackrocks planned to use the additional space for events and to expand their limited amount of indoor seating, as the new house had two floors and doubled their available indoor area.
 They also built in a stage for musical acts, a second bar, a fireplace, and added a mural to the side of the building.

 Blackrocks had hoped to open the new building by December 2020, but the onset of the COVID-19 pandemic in March significantly disrupted their plans.
 Instead, the interior of the new location opened on the last day of 2021, and an upper outdoor deck followed in 2022.
 The city commission required Blackrocks to add noise dampening around that patio.

 In 2024, Blackrocks began construction on another taproom expansion.
 The work was intended to add more space, to increase the size of its outdoor upper deck, and to triple the on-site brewing capacity.
 Knowing that people had been a fan of the porch, its columns were integrated into that expanded upper deck.
 The work was finished by 2025.